 7. Pillsbury Has Gone Into Outer Space

-Pillsbury had food scientists that made edible cubes so that astronauts could eat them up in space.
+Pillsbury had food scientists making edible cubes so astronauts could eat them up in space.
 Scott Carpenter was the first astronaut to eat solid food in outer space in 1962.
-Between 1970 and 1980 Pillsbury started marketing space food sticks for the general public and they came in flavors such as chocolate, peanut butter, mint, orange, and caramel.
+Between 1970 and 1980, Pillsbury started marketing space food sticks for the general public, and they came in flavors such as chocolate, peanut butter, mint, orange, and caramel.

 8. The Hand Poke